Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Take advantage of the government’s stimulus package

-- A 6-month, interest-free reprieve on student loan payments.
+- A 6-month, interest-free reprieve on student loan payments in 2020.

 - A temporary boost to Canada Child Benefit payments, delivering about $2 billion in extra support.

-- Seniors getting Old Age Security (OAS) will get an extra one-time payment of $300, and those getting the Guaranteed Income Supplement (GIS) will get an extra one-time payment of $200.
-Those eligible for both will receive a total of $500 extra.
-Disbursements will be made the week of July 6.
+- Those receiving Old Age Security (OAS) got an extra, one-time payment of $300, and those receiving the Guaranteed Income Supplement (GIS) got an extra one-time payment of $200.
+Those eligible for both received a total of $500 extra.
+Disbursements were made in July, 2020.

-- People who qualify for the Disability Tax Credit (DTC) will get a one-time, non-taxable payment of $600.
+- People who qualify for the Disability Tax Credit (DTC) got a one-time, non-taxable payment of $600 in 2020.

 Build an emergency fund